sparkle-project/sparkle-project.github.io/documentation/index.md

 The update process will be logged to `Console.app`.
 If anything goes wrong, you should find detailed explanation in the log.

+Make sure to also keep Sparkle's debug symbols files (`.dSYM`) around as they will be useful for symbolicating crash logs if something were to go wrong.

 ### Next steps

 That's it!
 You're done!
 You don't have to do any more.
 But you might want to: